Nicola Francesco Haym: Compositions

 Haym was born in Rome.
 His career began as a cellist in Italy, and he arrived in London in 1701: he swiftly became master of the 2nd Duke of Bedford's chamber music.
 He wrote the libretto for Bononcini's Camilla, a seminal work of enormous success that did much to establish Italian opera in London.
 Later, when operas in London came to be performed entirely in Italian, rather than in a bilingual blend of English and Italian, Haym spent much time adapting both libretti and music for the many pasticcios that were staged at this time.

 Haym became the teacher and manager of the already successful soprano Joanna Maria Lindehleim negotiating a 100 guinea contract for ten performances in 1706.
 They would live together for the rest of their lives.
 In 1720 he was employed as a continuo cellist for the new Royal Academy of Music; in 1722, however, he became the Academy's Secretary for its final six seasons: he not only wrote the libretti but also took on the role of stage manager during this time.
-Prior to his death in London in 1729, he was planning to assist Handel and Heidegger construct a new Academy after the demise of the old one.
+Prior to his death in London in 1729, he was planning to assist Handel and Heidegger in the construction of a new Academy after the demise of the old one.